jmquigley/gadgets/docs/lib/tagList/TagList.md

 control the list of string are given when the control is created and are never changed.
 With the dynamic control the list of tags can be added or removed from the list.
 Each operation results in an event signalling what occurred (new or delete).
+The tags from the events must them be used to update the parent state and pass the new tags back into the component (this is an uncontrolled component)

 ## Screen:
 <img src="https://github.com/jmquigley/gadgets/blob/master/images/tagList.png" width="40%" />